 Pre-menstrual syndrome is linked to changes in hormone levels during the menstrual cycle.
 The exact cause may vary according to the individual.

 There are over 24 recognised physical and emotional symptoms of peri-menopause.
-They often begin in the early forties when oestrogen levels start to drop.
+They often begin in the late thirties and early forties when oestrogen levels start to fluctuate.

 These symptoms can last an average of 4 years, until the menopause.
 Menopause is a normal part of life as a woman, the average age for the menopause in the UK is 51 yrs.